 Financial Promotion & Marketing of Investment Products under MiFID II & CySEC (H1058)

-A practical course for sales, marketing and client‑facing staff of investment firms.
+Financial Promotion & Marketing of Investment Products requires a delicate balance between high-impact lead generation and strict regulatory compliance.
+In a 2026 landscape where digital footprints are scrutinized by CySEC and ESMA, investment firms must ensure that all advertising, digital content, and sales scripts are clear, fair, and not misleading.
+This live-online, HRDA-subsidized programme equips your teams to promote with confidence while staying safely within the rules.
 It focuses on how to design and deliver clear, fair and compliant financial promotions across websites, social media, emails, calls and campaigns, in line with MiFID II and CySEC rules.
 The course explains what you can and cannot say, how to avoid misleading or aggressive practices, how to handle ESG and “green” claims, and how to document approvals and keep records so that marketing and compliance work smoothly together.

 Table of Contents

-- About the Course Financial Promotion Under MiFID II
+- About the Course The Strategy of Financial Promotion & Marketing of Investment Products

 - Key Learning Objectives